 Star Diamond Corporation is a Canadian natural resource company focused on exploring and developing Saskatchewan's diamond resources.
-In February, 2018, the Company announced that it had changed its name from Shore Gold Inc. to Star Diamond Corporation and its trading symbol on the Toronto Stock Exchange to "DIAM" (see News Release dated February 12, 2018).
-This new corporate name is in honour of the Star Kimberlite, located in the Fort à la Corne forest of Saskatchewan, Canada.
-It was the exploration and evaluation work completed on the Star Kimberlite, which demonstrated the significant quality, size and value of the contained diamond populations.
+This corporate name is in honour of the Star Kimberlite, located in the Fort à la Corne forest of Saskatchewan, Canada.
+It was the exploration and evaluation work completed on the Star Kimberlite which demonstrated the significant quality, size and value of the contained diamond populations.
 These high value diamonds facilitated the consolidation and advancement of the Company's Fort à la Corne area kimberlites, including the Star - Orion South Diamond Project.

-As a result of the 2017 mineral property consolidation and earn-in agreement (as discussed below), the Company is now in an enhanced position to advance its 100% held Star - Orion South Diamond Project ("Project"), which is situated in the Fort à la Corne kimberlite field in central Saskatchewan.
-Indicated Mineral Resources for the Star - Orion South Diamond Project are 55.4 million carats (see News Release dated November 9, 2015 and Technical Report filed December 21, 2015).
-In addition to the Indicated Mineral Resource Estimate, the Star and Orion South Kimberlites include Inferred Resources containing 11.5 million carats.
+As a result of the 2017 mineral property consolidation and earn-in agreement (as discussed below), the Company is now in an enhanced position to advance its 100% held Star - Orion South Diamond Project ("Project").